 FOCUS works to ensure that all children who enter school are ready to learn.
 It does this through supporting the York County community’s early learning centers, family providers, school districts, and stakeholders, in providing quality early childhood experiences for all children.
 This collaboration has resulted in the development of county-wide resources, shared curriculum and professional development sessions.
 One of the collaborative programs is the Ready Freddy program, targeted toward children entering kindergarten and their families.
 United Way has successfully been running the Ready Freddy program in York County since 2009.
 Parental response to the program is overwhelmingly positive and the program has been delivered in the majority of school districts in York County.
-Specifically the program has been implemented in the York City, Northeastern, South Eastern, South Western, Hanover, York Suburban, West York, Dover, Eastern, Spring Grove, and Red Lion school districts.
+Specifically, the program has been implemented in the York City, Northeastern, South Eastern, South Western, Hanover, York Suburban, West York, Dover, Eastern, Spring Grove, and Red Lion school districts.

 The Ready Fready curriculum was developed by Kevin Smith-Lystico at the Office of Child Development at the University of Pittsburgh.
 The following themes were addressed:

 - Children’s Strengthens and Needs